DomainDrivenArchitecture/lineagos-fairphone/README.md

 But there are many workarounds, e.g. if you want to use **Signal** you can just download the apk [here][signalapk] (either install it directly on the smartphone or through your computer).
 Even if you still want to use WhatsApp you can go to the official WhatsApp [page][whatsapp] and the same will work there.
 The only disadvantage is that the backup functionality won't work because it's based on GoogleDrive.

 Another easy way to install apps like WhatsApp, Signal and almost **any other app** from GooglePlay Store is to use the **Aurora App Store**.
-The Aurora Store is available in the F-Droid Store and you can easily download APKs from the PlayStore without a GooglePlay account but nevertheless supports important security updates.
-Furthermore Aurora gives you informations about in-app trackers and many more.
+The Aurora Store is available in the F-Droid Store and you can easily download APKs from the PlayStore without a GooglePlay account, but nevertheless supports important security updates.
+Furthermore, Aurora gives you information about in-app trackers and many more.